-DMPs usually last from 36 to 60 months and, if you qualify, are a methodical way to pay down your outstanding debt.
+DMPs typically last from 36 to 60 months and—if you qualify—are a methodical way to pay down your outstanding debt.
 A DMP combines multiple debts into one monthly payment, which you’ll make directly to the credit counseling agency.
-The agency will then distribute these funds between your lenders/creditors and negotiate with them to reduce the amount of interest you’re paying on your balances.
+The agency will then distribute these funds between your creditors and negotiate with them to reduce the amount of interest you’re paying on your balances.

 |Effective method of paying off debt faster||Restricted to credit card debt—can’t be used to pay off medical bills, taxes, or student loans|

 |Easier to keep track of payments with debts combined into one payment||Plans can take 3 to 5 years to complete|

 |Could save money with late fees removed and interest rates reduced||Unable to use credit cards or get new ones (may be allowed to keep one under certain limited circumstances)|

 |Avoids the need to deal with collection calls||If you miss a payment, program will end|

 |Less severe impact to your credit than debt settlement||Not all creditors participate in debt management plans|

 What to look for in a credit counseling agency